egorvert/seppen-companion/README.md

 https://core.telegram.org/bots/tutorial#obtain-your-bot-token

+### Creating a personality for your bot
+You can create a custom personality following the json schema using the following tool (for free): https://seppen.ai/hiro/createpersonalityfictional-1

+Copy the JSON output and put it in a new file in agents/personalities

 ## Running the bot
 To start the bot, simply run the telegram_bot.py file (make sure you have your virtual environment active)
 ```